 Hi @Evert1976,

 What version are you running?
-If you are runing your own ORS on the master branch or the nightly docker image, you should have access to the /snapping endpoint already.
+If you are runing your own ORS on the main branch or the nightly docker image, you should have access to the /snapping endpoint already.

 You could send a request to that before to know which points will be snapped to the graph and which won’t.